OptimusCrime/ntnu-it3105-module5/README.md

 Python requirements
 ===================

-Programmed for Python2.
+Programmed for Python.
 You'll need to install the requirements in `requirements.txt`.